 This state and University sponsored program is designed for New York State residents who lack the traditional credentials for college admission but who have the potential for academic success.
 To be eligible for the Arthur O. Eve Higher Education Opportunity Program, applicants must have a high school or equivalency diploma and financial need.
 Special documentation of income is required in order to establish economic eligibility in accordance with state guidelines.

 Students with Disabilities

-Daemen College welcomes applications from qualified persons with disabilities.
-The College is committed to compliance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Daemen University welcomes applications from qualified persons with disabilities.
+The University is committed to compliance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Reasonable accommodations are provided in classes, activities, services, and programs.
-The College campus and buildings provide access for students with physical disabilities.
+The University campus and buildings provide access for students with physical disabilities.

 Students or applicants who have any questions concerning the College’s nondiscrimination policy or policy on accommodation of students with disabilities should consult the Institutional Policies section of this Catalog and may also contact the College’s 504/ADA Coordinator, the Associate Vice President for Academic Affairs, Duns Scotus Hall 102, 716.839.8301.